The Department offers a doctoral programme in Anglophone Literatures and Cultures. Applicants may choose one of two modes of study:

 - external (referred to as “combined” in university materials; 5 to 8 years without a scholarship)

-- Doctoral seminar consisting of two one-semester PhD courses (including Rhetoric in Literature and Philosophy, a course supplemented with instruction in practical issues of academic career development) and two semesters of short paper presentations.
+- Doctoral seminar consisting of two one-semester PhD seminars (including Rhetoric in Literature and Philosophy, a course supplemented with instruction in practical issues of academic career development) and annual presentation of the student’s work in progress in the PhD seminar.

 - Foreign language exam (German, French, Spanish) organized by the Faculty of Arts Language Centre.
 Other languages may be assigned in view of the dissertation topic.